Chatham University

-Chatham University is a private university in Pittsburgh, Pennsylvania.
+Chatham University is a private university in Pittsburgh, Pennsylvania, United States.
 Originally founded as a women's college, it began enrolling men in undergraduate programs in 2015.
 It enrolls about 2,110 students, including 1,002 undergraduate students and 1,108 graduate students.

 The university grants certificates and degrees including bachelor, master, first-professional, and doctorate degrees in the School of Arts, Science & Business, the School of Health Sciences, and the Falk School of Sustainability & Environment.

 History

-Founded as the Pennsylvania Female College on December 11, 1869, by Reverend William Trimble Beatty (the father of renowned operatic contralto Louise Homer), Chatham was initially situated in the Berry mansion on Woodland Road off Fifth Avenue in the neighborhood of Shadyside.
-Shadyside Campus today is composed of buildings and grounds from a number of former private mansions, including those of Andrew Mellon, Edward Stanton Fickes, George M. Laughlin Jr. and James Rea.
-It was renamed Pennsylvania College for Women in 1890, and as Chatham College in 1955.
-The name served to honor William Pitt, 1st Earl of Chatham and namesake of the City of Pittsburgh.
+Founded as the "Pennsylvania Female College" on December 11, 1869, by Reverend William Trimble Beatty (the father of opera singer Louise Homer), it was located in the Berry mansion on Woodland Road off Fifth Avenue in the neighborhood of Shadyside.
+Shadyside Campus today is composed of buildings and grounds from a number of former private mansions.
+The college was renamed "Pennsylvania College for Women" in 1890, and "Chatham College" in 1955.
+The latter name was to honor William Pitt, 1st Earl of Chatham, after whom the city of Pittsburgh is named.

 The school gained university status from the Pennsylvania Department of Education on April 23, 2007, and publicly announced its new status on May 1, 2007, changing its name to Chatham University.

 With elements designed for the original Andrew Mellon estate by the Olmsted Brothers, the 39 acre Shadyside Campus was designated an arboretum in 1998 by the American Association of Botanical Gardens and Arboreta.
-It features over 115 different varieties of species, including Japanese Flowering Crabapple, River Birch and Kentucky Coffee Tree.

-In 2005 the university expanded its programs to include online advanced degree programs (bachelors, masters, doctoral) through the School of Continuing Education, now the School for Continuing and Professional Studies.
+In 2005 the university expanded its programs to include online advanced degree programs (bachelors, masters, doctoral) through the School of Continuing Education, later the School for Continuing and Professional Studies.
 Two years later, Chatham's MFA in Creative Writing program was named one of the top five Innovative/Unique Programs by The Atlantic Monthly.

 Chatham received some national attention in 2014 when it announced that it was engaging in a period of study "considering admitting men for the first time in that college's history," resulting in "reactions of surprise and anger" from its alumnae.
 Undergraduate men began attending in 2015.

-The current president of Chatham University is David Finegold, DPhil.
-He became the 19th president in 2016, following the retirement of Dr. Esther Barazzone after a 24-year tenure.
+After the departure of Rhonda Phillips as president, it was announced that Chatham's provost and vice president of academic affairs, Lisa Lambert, would be appointed as the interim president starting June 1, 2025.
+In October 2025, Lambert was appointed as Chatham's 21st president.

+Chatham maintains a connection to its roots as a women's college with the Women's Institute, which celebrated 10 years in 2025.